Little tern: Description

+Habitat and behaviour

 The little tern breeds in colonies on gravel or shingle coasts and islands.
 It lays two to four eggs on the ground.
 Like all white terns, it is defensive of its nest and young and will attack intruders.

-Like most other white terns, the little tern feeds by plunge-diving for fish, usually from saline environments.
+Like most other white terns, the little tern feeds by plunge-diving for fish, either in coastal saline environments, or inland, along larger rivers.
 The offering of fish by the male to the female is part of the courtship display.